+When receiving Botox injections, there are certain precautions you should take to ensure the best results.
 Avoid any additional facial treatments, such as massages, chemical peels, or microdermabrasion, within 24 hours of your appointment.
-You can also avoid using makeup and other topical creams such as Retin A for at least 24 hours after your Botox injections.
-Dermatologist Lesley Loss, MD of Rochester, NY, agrees, saying that “having clean skin to begin with will not only save time, but it will also ensure that nothing gets under the skin besides the product.
+You should also abstain from using makeup and other topical creams such as Retin A for at least 24 hours after your injections.
+Dermatologist Lesley Loss, MD of Rochester, NY, recommends having clean skin before the procedure to save time and ensure that nothing gets under the skin besides the product.

+It is always recommended to avoid touching your face to prevent bacteria, debris and excess oil from causing skin problems.
+Additionally, it is important to avoid taking a hot bath or shower until a full 24-hour period has passed after your treatment.
 Madnani says it's important to avoid blood thinners, such as Asprin, Motrin, Advil, vitamin E or fish oil a few days before your injectable treatment.
 It is particularly important to avoid excessive heat around the face; even standing on a pot of boiling water should be avoided.